EDIUS-Editor/supercut-editor/Readme.md

 # Supercut and Marker Video Editor

 A professional web-based video editing tool for creating precise video clips, creating or managing video markers, and working with subtitles.
-Perfect for creating supercuts, highlight reels, montages and for removing or joining to together words or phrasings with frame-accurate timing.
+Perfect for creating supercuts, highlight reels, montages, and for removing or joining to together words or phrases together with frame-accurate timing.
-Uploading SRT subtitles or word-level timestamps VTT subtitles will be display on both the video player and the transcript tab for searching a word, phrase, "uhs" or "ums", non-speech sounds e.g. "[applause]" and "[laughter]", or a speaker.
+Uploading SRT subtitles or word-level timestamps, VTT subtitles will be displayed on both the video player and the transcript tab for searching a word, phrase, "uhs" or "ums", non-speech sounds e.g. "[applause]" and "[laughter]", or a speaker.
-Click on any word or phrase to seek to that exact moment on the video and it automatically sets IN and OUT to be added to a edit/marker list.
+Click on any word or phrase to seek to that exact moment on the video, and it automatically sets IN and OUT to be added to an edit/marker list.
 Non-destructive editing, original video files remain untouched.
-All video files are privately playback directly on the user's computer, no video or data is uploaded to unknown servers.
+All video files are privately playback directly on the user's computer; no video or data is uploaded to unknown servers.
-Save and restore complete editing sessions to a JSON file on your computer which can be later converted to FCP7XML project file or video markers list.
+Save and restore complete editing sessions to a JSON file on your computer, which can be later converted to an FCP7XML project file or a video markers list.
 No data is saved on our servers.

 ## 🎯 **Core Features**